Christine Sophie von Gähler: Life

-She was born to a nobleman, Colonel Henrik von Ahlefeldt (1711-1765) and Frederikke Marsilia Krag (1724-1756).
+She was born to a nobleman, Colonel Henrik von Ahlefeldt (1711–1765) and Frederikke Marsilia Krag (1724–1756).
 In 1762, she married the officer nobleman Peter Elias von Gähler.
 Her spouse had no title other than that of General, and she was thereby known by the female form of this title, Generalinde ('literary: Generaless').
 From 1767 onward, her spouse made a successful career as court official, and she was from that point an active participator in court life.

 Court life

 Christine Sophie von Gähler was a leading profile of the royal court of King Christian VII of Denmark, where she attracted attention with her beauty, her vivaciousness, sarcastic wit and humorous temper.
 Together with the Baroness Anna Sofie von Bülow and Countess Amalie Sofie von Holstein, she became known as one of the Three Graces of the Danish royal court.
 She was a leading figure of the court and well regarded by both the King as well as the Queen: she was regarded as socially indispensable at the card games played by the king and his favorites Count Enevold Brandt and Count Christian Frederik von Holstein, as well as by queen Caroline Matilda of Great Britain, when she enjoyed outings with her ladies-in-waiting during her summers in the countryside, during which they were escorted by their admirers while their husbands were left at home.
 She became known for her lovers, whether there was truth in these rumors or not, though she always referred to her spouse in public.
 Contemporary chronicles claim that she had an affair with Claude Louis, Comte de Saint-Germain because she needed his financial assistance to both her spouse and her true lover, and the letter writer Luise Gramm claim that her good relation to Struensee once made the queen jealous.
 As a person, she comes across in her correspondence as a free-minded and tolerant person who disliked gossip and plots who had the ability to be civil and see the good also in people she disliked.

 She is described as the female courtier perhaps most favored by the queen and almost always in her company at card games, masked balls and outings, a friendship that was established at least from 1767 onward.
 In 1770, she accompanied the king and queen upon their tour through the Duchies, during which she corresponded with her spouse.
-At that trip, she accompanied the queen in the informal dinners and outings she enjoyed with Struensee and their closets friends.
+At that trip, she accompanied the queen in the informal dinners and outings she enjoyed with Struensee and their closest friends.
 In 1771, she was given the order of the queen because of their close friendship.
 She was also present with the queen at Hirschholm Palace during the summer of 1771.

 Christine Sophie von Gähler was decorated with the Ordenen de l'Union Parfaite (1765) and the Order of Mathilde, Mathildeordenen (1771).